 Windows Azure Web Roles has an SLA (99.95%), but Web Sites has no SLA.Web Sites has a 99.9% SLA whereas Web Roles has a 99.95% SLA.

-- Web Roles that are stopped are not charged so if you only need your site functioning for part of the day you could stop the roles when it’s not needed and have a significant cost saving.
+- Web Roles can be easily deleted and redeployed from a package in blob storage so if you only need your site functioning for part of the day you could delete the deployment when it’s not needed and have a significant cost saving.

 - If you want to use GDI+ or report viewer then that is not currently supported in Web Sites (but does work on Web Roles) – it is in the long term plan to add support and you can keep track of progress via the MSDN forums